MaikoTan/cactbot-user-template/README.md

     - Start the test timeline by using the "/countdown" command or "/bow" to the striking dummy.
     - Type `/e test user` in the chat window to ensure the functions are working properly.

+### Note

+Every time you changed source files, you should run `yarn run build` to update the code in the `dist` directory.

+You can also use `yarn run watch`, which will automatically update the code in the `dist` directory when you change any file.

 ## Differences from Cactbot

-- The default configuration entry for all modules is `src/<module name>/index.js`
+- Default configuration entry for all modules is `src/<module name>/index.js`, so that you can split your code into multiple files and import them into `index.js`.

 ### Raidboss module